ordina-jworks/ordina-jworks.github.io/_posts/2020-06-15-3D-Printing-During-Times-Of-Corona.md

 Especially when printing masks with [FDM technology](https://nl.wikipedia.org/wiki/Fused_deposition_modeling){:target="_blank"}.

 It might be possible for contaminants to get in between the layers and in microscopic cavities in the printed material.
-Therefor it is highly recommended to either disinfect the masks after user, and even more preferred to do this in addition to also sealing the mask with a sealant.
+Therefor it is highly recommended to either disinfect the masks after use, and even more preferred to do this in addition to also sealing the mask with a sealant.
 This sealant can be varnish or any other material which does not cause irritation when touching human skin.

 Below are some of the designs I experimented with and my personal findings of each mask in terms of fabrication easy and wearing comfort.